Compression is an indispensable tool that’s found across individual tracks, mix buses, and mastering chains.

 Compression reduces the overall dynamic range of a piece of audio by detecting when it exceeds a specified level, and then attenuating it by a specified amount.
 Put simply, it narrows the difference between the loudest and softest parts of a track so that it’s more consistent in level.

-If you’ve ever drawn automation curves for a track’s level, you’ve likely unknowingly done some manual compression — you probably brought down parts that were excessively loud (downward compression) and brought up parts that were too soft (upward compression).
-Though it’s less customizable, a compressor automates this process for us, which can 1) save us a lot of time, and 2) introduce sonic characteristics and use cases that are unique to compression.
+If you’ve ever drawn automation curves for a track’s level, you’ve likely unknowingly done some manual compression—you probably brought down parts that were excessively loud (downward compression) and brought up parts that were too soft (upward compression).
+Though it’s generally less customizable, a compressor automates this process for us, which can 1) save us a lot of time, and 2) introduce sonic characteristics and use cases that are unique to compression.

-Let’s hear how compression sounds in action — below is a dry drum groove:
+Let’s hear how compression sounds in action—below is an uncompressed drum groove:

 Now let’s listen to how it sounds compressed: